ocaml/dune/doc/faq.rst

 ``jbuilder`` used to display warnings, but most of them would not stop the build.
 But ``dune`` makes all warnings fatal by default.
 This can be a challenge when porting a codebase to ``dune``.
-There are two ways to warnings
+There are two ways to make warnings
 non-fatal:

 - the ``jbuilder`` compatibility executable works even with ``dune`` files.
 You